McAloma/McAloma.github.io/_pages/about.md

   - /about.html
 ---

-I'm a man without work at home.
+I am currently working as a research assistant in HKUST(GZ).
 I obtained my M.E. of statistics from Central South University in 2023 and B.E. of Applied Mathematics from TaiYuan University of Technology in 2019.

 My research interest includes statistics, machine learning method and deep learning applications in Recommendation System and Medical Images